An Agrifood Powerhouse: Small Country with Global Reach Feeds the World

 The Netherlands is not without food and agtech accelerators either.
 Rockstart, HortiHeroes, Yes!Delft and StartLife connect international agrifood startups to research and funding opportunities, while TU Delft’s AgTech Institute uses a tech-driven approach to solving global food challenges.

-Sustainable future in NL
+Sustainable future in the Netherlands

 The Netherlands aims to become the global leader in circular agriculture by 2030.
 This ambition entails a shift from growth in production volumes and cost price reductions towards optimization in resource use and food production, in harmony with nature.
 The government has published a plan of action to turn this vision into reality.